alisw/alisw.github.io/docs/infrastructure.md

 build infrastructure.
 They are not of general need, but serve as reference to operate the system.

+You can find further information on how aliBuild works in the [aliBuild documentation](https://alisw.github.io/alibuild/).

 Further troubleshooting information is privately available in the repository:

 <https://gitlab.cern.ch/ALICEDevOps/aliops.git/>